brycewray/eleventy_bundler/src/posts/2020/02/youtube-tv-rsns-flap.md

 I'll address the second part of that question first: if you have little or no use for watching sports on TV, you probably *don't* care about RSNs.
 Still, please keep reading because there are some points ahead which may very well merit your attention and consideration, even if only on an academic basis.

 An RSN is a *regional sports network*.
-Here in the Dallas/Fort Worth area, the main example is Fox Sports Southwest, which carries almost all the regular-season games for the Texas Rangers baseball team, the Dallas Mavericks basketball team, and the Dallas Stars hockey team.
-It also airs a variety of college and high school sporting events.
+Probably the most prominent example is the New York area's [YES Network](http://web.yesnetwork.com/).
+Where I live, there's [Fox Sports Southwest](https://www.foxsports.com/southwest), which carries almost all the regular-season games for the Texas Rangers baseball team, the Dallas Mavericks basketball team, and the Dallas Stars hockey team.
+It also airs a variety of college- and high-school-level sporting events.

 Wait a minute: it's *Fox* Sports Southwest?
 But didn't I say these were owned by Sinclair?